 sudo privileges.
 All the commands in this tutorial should be run as a non-root user.

 FFmpeg is one of the free and open-source cross-platform solutions for converting, recording, and streaming media.
-FFmpeg is also used for converting media files to different formats, resize video, change sample rates for video and audio files.
+FFmpeg is also used for converting media files to different formats, resizing video, change sample rates for video and audio files.

 Install FFmpeg on Debian 9